 A rising truth seeker, a committed learner, deeply inspired and connected, recovered food addict.
 Like most, my life has had wild speed bumps, beautiful stories and mixed blessings now I see it is all as small blips on the map compared to my absolute truth…that is;

-My pinky swear, wink and a hand shake, all-in promise, 100% with guts -promise to God.
+My pinky swear, wink and a handshake, all-in promise, 100% with guts -promise to God.
 (Stay with me…you can call “God” whatever you want.)
-I didn’t always let God be for me, so honeslty hang in there.
+I didn’t always let God be for me, so honestly hang in there.

 What is your promise?